MauricioMSoares/calculator-extension/docs/index.md

 # Calculator Extension
-## Version 1.2.2
+## Version 1.3.0

 <p>
-  Calculator Extension was created as a study project for me, in order to learn about Chrome Extensions development and practice React, JavaScript and Jest/Vitest.
+  Calculator Extension was created as a study project for me, in order to learn about Chrome Extensions development and practice React, JavaScript, TypeScript and Jest/Vitest.
 </p>

 ### Known Issues